 If you grew up in Montana you were taught to watch for rattlesnakes, the original settlers.
 You observed the sunny rocks while hiking and listened for the rattle in the bushes.
 In the olden days, we were told to cut an X over an accidental bite, suck out the blood and venom, and spit it out.
 We were taught to identify snake head shape and body pattern to discern friend from foe.

 Mr. Jewell taught us the foe could also be a friend.

-We ate our pet snake.
+We ate our pet rattlesnake.

-I listened to his urgings and like the majority of the other kids in the homeroom, timidly took a bite.
-It tasted like chicken.
+I listened to his urging and like the majority of my classmates, timidly took a bite.

-That summer, I moved from Montana to North Dakota.
-In trying to impress the flat-landers, on more than one occasion I was able to work into the conversation, “I ate rattlesnake one time.”
+That summer my parents moved from my beloved Montana to North Dakota.
+In trying to impress the flat-landers, on more than one occasion I was able to work into the conversation, “One time I ate rattlesnake.”

-It wasn’t just about the snake, I know now.
+But, it wasn’t just about the rattlesnake.
 It was about confidence and conquering.
-It was about taking chances.
-It was about having no regrets.
+Taking chances.
+Having no regrets.
 (I’ve never been offered rattlesnake again.)
 Overcoming fear.
 Listening to an adult who knew more than you.

 Cuz’, you know what?

 I’ve eaten rattlesnake.